What is it?

 Vauxhall will always struggle to completely rebrand the Insignia – the name has been around too long and gained a firm image as a sales rep’s motorway muncher.
 But the Grand Sport makes a bold bid to revise that image.

-The car is better looking that its predecessor, with a much more upmarket interior.
+The car is better looking than its predecessor, with a much more upmarket interior.
 Its on-the-road performance will deliver all that the vast majority of its target market will ever need, and it comes in at a very competitive price.
 The Insignia Grand Sport should not be dismissed without a test drive.